Matocolotoe/Skript-1.8/README.md

 Syntax : `%item type% with (damage|data) [value] %number%` or `%item type% damaged by %number%`

-**3. Scripts might take more time to load.**
+**3. Loading time**

-This is a known issue, especially if you are using items with long and explicit (i.e. without list variables) lores.
+The problem with scripts taking a long time to load is a known issue, especially if you are using items with long and explicit (i.e. without list variables) lores.

 ## Documentation
 Documentation is available [here](https://skriptlang.github.io/Skript) for the